hgld/utba/content/mentoring.md

 We hope that this hands-on approach will give new beekeepers the confidence they need to successfully manage their own apiaries, pursue beekeeping over the long term and perhaps even become mentors themselves.

-We have established some guidelines for the roles and [responsibilities](/mentorship-guidelines/) of mentors and mentees.
+We have established some [guidelines](/mentorship-guidelines/) for the roles and responsibilities of mentors and mentees.
 This is a work-in-progress document that will improve over time as we learn from our mentorship experiences

 .The mentor program endeavours to match all mentees based on availability of mentors.

-Please read our  guidelines for the roles and responsibilities of mentors and mentees before you  apply.
+Please read our  [guidelines](/mentorship-guidelines/) for the roles and responsibilities of mentors and mentees before you  apply.

 Apply to [become a mentor](https://airtable.com/shrErUWXsAe0pCZUM)

-Mentees contact the mentor directly.
+**Mentees will contact the mentor directly as you will develop your own relationship directly with the mentor.**

 Mentorship Program cost: